AES' Proposed rancho viejo battery project

 AES is a company with a history of disregarding environmental concerns and dangers.

-With 51 violations and over $36.7 million in fines for environmental, safety, and employment-related offenses, AES is not the Earth-friendly company they claim to be.
+With 54 violations and over $40 million in fines for environmental, safety, and employment-related offenses, AES is not the Earth-friendly company they claim to be.
 To learn more about AES and the proposed Rancho Viejo Project, please see our FAQ.

 Potential dangers

-This facility had only one container with Li-Ion batteries, so imagine a facility with 38 of these containers.
+This facility had only one container with Li-ion batteries, so imagine a facility with 38 of these containers.
 Follow the timeline of the event and notice the multiple failures that occur.
 The Battery Monitoring System (BMS) stopped communicating because of the Fire Suppression system discharging.
 The company managing the facility never reported the fire, but after more than an hour the fire was reported by a passerby.

-Despite its proximity to thousands of homes, the Rancho Viejo project might not have this kind of observation.
 This is new technology and it’s important to note that even in a major city fire department, they had not yet developed skills, knowledge, and tools to understand what was happening or what to do about it.
 Imagine the effort and costs required to bring a rural volunteer fire department up to appropriate expertise.

 HAZMAT situation at Chandler battery storage facility causes quarter-mile area evacuation